Common Issues and Troubleshooting

 Problem: Loading large networks takes too long.

-Solution 1: Use Arrow/Parquet format for large networks:
+Solution 1: Prefer Arrow/Parquet for large networks to speed up I/O:

 # Install Arrow support